lhr0909/nextjs-slack-bolt-example/README.md

 This is an example of how to deploy a Slack Bolt app using Vercel.
 By leveraging The Vercel Serverless Platform, one can quickly build a Slack App and deploy for free.

-A blog post is coming.
+A blog post is [here](https://www.divby0.io/posts/slack-bot-vercel-nextjs).

 ## Getting Started